guyfromthesky/LOGOS/README.md

 LOGOS is open-source software.
 However, to prevent "Cloud Capture" (where corporations modify the core to sell as a closed SaaS without contributing back), we strictly enforce AGPLv3.

 Network Interaction Clause: If you run a modified version of LOGOS as a network service (SaaS/Cloud), you MUST make your modified source code available to the users of that service.

+⚠️ Disclaimer
+This is a Personal Research Project focused on High-Performance Computing and AI Architecture.
+It is experimental, highly complex, and follows a "Zero-Maintenance" principle.
+It is not intended for general-purpose scripting or UI development.